-Introduction to Making God the Center of Your Home
+Make God the Center of Your Home — Introduction

-If you are like most Christian parents, nothing is more important to you than for your children (1) to be born again and (2) to live their lives according to Godís Word.
-This Bible study presents many things you can do to create a Christ-centered home and help your children see what it means to be Christians.
-For more information about this critical topic, read Successful Christian Parenting: Nurturing with Insight and Disciplining in Love.
+If you are like most Christian parents, nothing is more important to you than for your children (1) to be born again and (2) to live their lives according to God’s word.
+This Bible study presents many things you can do to create a Christ-centered home and help your children see what it means to be Christians

 As you study the following outline, score yourself from 0 to 10 on each point.